 More and more laser targeted to ensure advertisers get the best return and consumers have the best experience.

 The other reason to stay ahead of the curve is, it is not where most people live.
-Meaning that if Google introduce something new on Adwords, potential customers have never seen it before (higher likeliness of conversion) and other businesses that compete with you are most likely not there yet.
+Meaning that if Google introduce something new on Google Ads, potential customers have never seen it before (higher likeliness of conversion) and other businesses that compete with you are most likely not there yet.

 Question Number 4: How do you measure the success of the campaign?